Speech Issues Common in Premature Babies

 This can make speech harder to understand.

-It’s worth noting, however, that distorted speech can be a sign of other speech disorders, including:
+It’s worth noting that distorted speech can be a sign of speech disorders, including:

 3. A Small Vocabulary

-Do you feel like your child isn’t speaking as many words as other children their age?
+You may feel like your child isn’t speaking as many words as other children their age.

 For premature babies, this can very well be the case.

-It’s good to get an idea of how many words your child should know at their age.
+It’s good to get an idea of how many words your child should know at their age when born preterm.

 A speech therapist could help you determine this even at an early stage of development.